Philippe's: Menu

 Philippe's is a traditional delicatessen-type sit-down restaurant, having old-fashioned traditions such as rows of tables shared by several parties, wood shavings scattered on the floor, dark brown wooden walls and floor, and newspapers from historical U.S. events that happened from the time the restaurant opened to the 1980s.
 Wall-mounted displays are dedicated to circuses, and to the history of railroading Los Angeles, from the Los Angeles Historical Railroad Society.
 The building has two stories, both with tables for eating, and is located one block away from Union Station.
 The skyscrapers of downtown are not visible from the restaurant (at street level), despite its proximity.

-The restaurant is famous for attracting hungry patrons from all walks of life, from poverty-stricken, to working class, to the city's elites.
+The restaurant is famous for attracting patrons from all walks of life, from poverty-stricken, to working class, to the city's elites.
 At peak times, customers often find themselves standing in lines that can be ten deep as they wait for waitresses to prepare their meals at one of the serving stations at the restaurant's counter.
 Meals are served cafeteria-style on paper plates, and customers carry their food on trays to their tables.
 The egalitarian effect of the restaurant has been noted, as people from various economic strata bump elbows at the long communal tables and ask each other to pass the jars of Philippe's homemade mustard.
 In 2008 the Los Angeles Department of Public Health ordered the traditional mustard jars and spoons to be removed from the tables as unsanitary; after a brief controversy, the jars were replaced by plastic squeeze bottles, and the mustard was restored to the tables.

 In addition to their main attraction of French dip sandwiches, other old-fashioned foods are served, including freshly made soups, beef stew, chili, baked apples, and pickled pigs' feet.
 Sides include potato salad, macaroni salad, and coleslaw.
 Jars of purple pickled eggs are arrayed on the counter.
 Healthier menu items, such as turkey sandwiches and salads, were added to the menu following Bill Binder's retirement in 1985.